-This course is a study of the development of musical styles and idioms in the context of selected historical periods and their connection with the cultural evolution of Western civilization.
+This course is a study of the development of musical styles and idioms in the context of selected historical periods and

 MUS 304 - Craft of Ministry I

 This course is designed to explore the craft and heart of ministry in the church.
 It will equip future worship leaders/pastors with the practical, ministerial, and management skills needed to build, organize, and manage a thriving multi-dimensional, biblically based, worship ministry in the context of the local church worldwide.